TobeyGarden/Project2/README.md

 # Project2
-Answering pertinent questions on Consumer Price Index juxtaposed to the two largest economic recessions wihtin the past 20 years with Tableau.
+Answering pertinent questions on Consumer Price Index juxtaposed to the two largest economic recessions within the past 20 years with Tableau.

 ## Team Name:
 21484 Group 8